panzerdp/dmitripavlutin.com/content/posts/053-react-fetch/index.md

 }
 ```

+[Open the demo](https://codesandbox.io/s/react-fetch-suspense-wltdd) and check how suspense works.

-`<EmployeesPage>` uses suspense to handle the employees fetch inside component `<EmployeesFetch>`.
+`<EmployeesPage>` uses suspense to handle the fetching inside component `<EmployeesFetch>`.

+`resource.employees` inside `<EmployeesFetch>` is a specially [wrapped promise](https://github.com/gaearon/suspense-experimental-github-demo/blob/master/src/api.js#L33) that communicates in background with suspense.
+This way suspense knows when to "suspend" rendering of `<EmployeesFetch>`: until the resource is ready.

-You can notice the win: *React handles the async operation in a declarative and synchronous way*.
+In the end, you have a big win: *Suspense handles the async operation in a declarative and synchronous way*.

 The components are not cluttered with details of *how* data is fetched, rather they are declaratively using the resource to render the content.
 No lifecycles, no hooks, no `async/await`, no callbacks inside of the components: just rendering a resource.

-[Open the demo](https://codesandbox.io/s/react-fetch-suspense-wltdd) and check how suspense works.

-`resource` prop is provided by `<App>` component.
-It holds a specially wrapped promise that communicates in background with suspense.

 #### Benefits